 There is real concern regarding potentially exempt roads in the ULEZ.
-For instance, although not included in the consultation document, many boroughs are worried about rumoured plans to exempt the A12 from the scheme.
+For instance, although not included in the consultation document, many boroughs are worried about rumoured plans to exempt certain roads from the scheme, for example the A12, A2/A20 and A406.
 This would not be welcomed and would actively go against the Mayor's stated aim of improving air quality in the capital given that this road is one of the most polluted in the boroughs they intersect.
 This also relates to the issue that many of the south London boroughs have with the use of the south circular as a boundary.
 This road is very different in nature to the north circular section.
 It also misses out some of the more polluted areas such as Streatham and the A23.
-This is why a London wide (GLA border) boundary scheme is being urged.
+London Councils welcomes plans for a Clean Bus Zone in this area, but more needs to be done in areas outside of the north/south circular to improve air quality.

 London Councils strongly support the overall principle of expanding the ULEZ London-wide for heavy goods vehicles, given the serious health hazard that air pollution poses.
 We feel that the expansion of ULEZ London-wide for heavy vehicles should be implemented as soon as possible within reason, giving the businesses that will be affected consideration.
-Potentially 2019 is too soon, but there is no data to inform our decision at this time.
+To inform whether this could be implemented as soon as 2019, TfL could look to work High Speed 2 undertook as part of Camden Council's negotiations with them.
+The project involved Camden Council, HS2, TfL and Arup.
+They produced a report into how feasible it was for HS2 to only use Euro VI HGVs in Camden.
+This work included some research on the make-up of HGV fleets, market availability of Euro VI HGVs etc. The work concluded that there were enough Euro VI HGVs on the market for HS2 to use and that the HGV market would be able to adhere to a London-wide ULEZ for HGVs.